We can all appreciate just how good electric hedge trimmers are.

 It might not always be a gas-powered machine.
 For many homeowners, it can be more suitable to opt for an electric hedge trimmer.

-If you think that is the way to go, read my article on the best electric hedge trimmers for more information.
+If you think that is the way to go, read my article on most popular electric hedge trimmers for more information.

 I would recommend a gas-powered hedge trimmer if you’ve got a lot of medium to large hedges, and you’ve got plenty of square footage to cover before you can finish the job.